benjamin-ackerman/R_products_tutorial/README.md

 Rscript download_data.R
 ```

-The code above does the following:
+Let's break down what the code above does!

 1) `mkdir` creates a new directory within "halloween" called "data"
 2) `curl` reads the R script from this repo
-3) `>` funnels the output into a local file on your computer called 'download_data.R'. *A note for PC users:* you may need to use `wget` instead of `curl`.
+3) `>` funnels the output into a local file on your computer called 'download_data.R'. *A note for PC users:* you may need to use `wget` instead of `curl`
-4) `Rscript` executes the script `download_data.R` from the command line (if this line doesn't work, you can open the R script manually in RStudio and run the commands).
+4) `Rscript` executes the script `download_data.R` from the command line

 Now check to make sure there's a file called `candy_data.RData` in your local `data/` folder!
-If it's there, you can remove `download_data.R` from your project folder (you can do so by entering `rm download_data.R` into the terminal console).
+If you downloaded the R script `download_data.R`, you can remove it now from your project folder (run `rm download_data.R` into the terminal console).

 #### 4. Add the necessary R function to the package
 Our "halloween" R package will contain one function: `plot_candy`.
 This will take in a data frame, the number of top candies to plot, and the names of the columns specifying the candy name and ranking, and will produce a barplot from `ggplot` with the top ranked candies.

 The script containing the `plot_candy` function is *already written* and can be found in the `R_package` directory of this repo.
-Run the following code in the terminal to download the code for yourself:
+Again, you can either copy and paste the code from GitHub into a new R script in the "R" folder called "plot_candy.R", or you can run the following code in the terminal to automatically download the code:

 ```
 curl https://raw.githubusercontent.com/benjamin-ackerman/R_products_tutorial/master/1_R_package/plot_candy.R > R/plot_candy.R